 The Croft has been an accessible open space for centuries for all to enjoy.
 The fine oak trees may look ancient but were actually planted in 1902 to commemorate the Coronation of King Edward VII.
 Over the footbridge is Mill Acre, where there is a boating pond, picnic place and, beyond, the wide expanse of Great Fullingpit Meadow beckoning the walker.
 The easy going Gainsborough Trail: Meadow Walk can be easily accessed from this point.

 Millacre is a small park and open space across the River Stour from The Croft.
 Also home to Sudbury's boating pond, built in 1971 in memory of a local family who tragically perished in a plane accident.
+Unfortunately the Boating Pond is now in a state of disrepair.
+The Town Council are currently consulting on the future use of this area.

 The park also has picnic benches where you can sit and take in the wide expanse of Great Fullingpit Meadow where (friendly!) cattle freely graze in the summer months.